 - Liver transplantation is the best option for both types 1 and 2 HRS (whether or not they respond to vasoconstrictors).

 - Combined kidney and liver transplant may be needed in patients with HRS who require prolonged renal support (ie >3 months).

-Hepatorenal syndrome (HRS) is associated with low survival, with an average median survival rate of only 3 months for type 1 HRS and 6 months for type 2 HRS.
+HRS is associated with low survival, with an average median survival rate of only three months for type 1 HRS and six months for type 2 HRS.
 Liver transplantation in both type 1 and type 2 HRS improves survival, with rates of 65% in type 1 HRS reported.